gipplab/pdf-benchmark/README.md

 # A Benchmark of PDF Information Extraction Tools using a Multi-Task and Multi-Domain Evaluation Framework
-This project presents an evaluation framework which generates a benchmark of PDF (scientific articles) Information Extraction tools.
+This project presents an evaluation framework that generates a benchmark of PDF (scientific articles) Information Extraction tools.
-The framework provides (1) Multi-task and Multi-Domain evaluation capability (2) Token-level evaluation metrics (3) In-hand benchmark of ten actively maintained non-commercial open-source tools (4) In-dept analysis of the results.
+The framework provides (1) Multi-task and Multi-Domain evaluation capability and (2) Token-level evaluation metrics (3) In-hand benchmark of ten actively maintained non-commercial open-source tools (4) In-depth analysis of the results.

 ## Multi-task and Multi-Domain evaluation framework
-* The Framework is able to benchmark 4 (MRTG) task categories, (M)etadata Extraction (title, authors, abstract), (R)eference Extraction, (T)able Extraction, (G)eneral Extraction (paragraphs, sections, figures, captions, equations, lists, or footers).
+* The Framework can benchmark 4 (MRTG) task categories, (M)etadata Extraction (title, authors, abstract), (R)eference Extraction, (T)able Extraction, (G)eneral Extraction (paragraphs, sections, figures, captions, equations, lists, or footers).
 * The Framework builds upon [DocBank](https://doc-analysis.github.io/docbank-page/index.html), a multi-domain dataset of 1.5M annotated content elements.
-* PDF Object consolidates the ground-truth file and a source file along with page number and the path.
+* PDF Object consolidates the ground-truth file and a source file along with the page number and the path.
 * Ground-truth (CSV) file is converted into a Ground-truth DataFrame.
 * Extracted (JSON, XML, TXT, CSV etc.) is parsed into a Extracted DataFrame.
 * If you want to read more about the usage and specifics, check [here](https://github.com/Media-Bias-Group/PDF-Information-Extraction-Benchmark/wiki)
 ## Token-level evaluation metrics
 Token-level Levenshtein ratio is computed on Ground-truth DataFrame (G) and Extracted DataFrame (E) to obtain the Similarity Matrix.
-Based on the threshold similarity value (0.7) we computed Precision, Recall, Accuracy and F1 Score.
+Based on the threshold similarity value (0.7) we computed Precision, Recall, Accuracy, and F1 Score.

 ## Evaluated Tools
 | Tool          | Version | Task(s)<sup>1</sup>   | Technology                   | Output         |